How To Feed A Loon

 • Add the whole tomatoes (with the juice) to the same blender and purée until smooth.
 Strain through a sieve into a bowl and set aside.

 • In a large bowl, add the cut chicken.
-Add 2 tbsp of the puréed ginger sauce, yogurt, and 1 tsp of salt.
+Add 2 tablespoon of the puréed ginger sauce, yogurt, and 1 teaspoon of salt.
 Mix until the chicken is fully coated.
 Cover with plastic wrap and marinate in the refrigerator for 30 minutes, or up to 12 hours.

 • Place your oven rack 6 inches from the broiler.
 Transfer the chicken pieces to a baking rack on a foil-lined baking rack.
 Broil for 5 to 7 minutes, keeping an eye on it.
 It should start to char a little, but not burn.
 Remove the pan and move the rack to the top position under the broiler.
 Return the pan just under the broiler and broil for another minute, until the chicken is nicely charred, but not burnt.
 Remove from the chicken and set aside.